 |Studentship Stipend||No||No (but encouraged)|

-Regardless of the size of the company, the non-academic partner must always meet all the costs incurred by the student during their placement at the organisation, including project-related consumables, as well as travel and accommodation.
-Note: If the non-academic partner is a public funded body, or charitable organisation the financial contribution can be considered on a case-by-case basis.
+Note: If the CASE partner is a public funded body, or charitable organisation the financial contribution is encouraged but may be considered on a case-by-case basis.

 All students spend a minimum of 3 months on a placement with the non-academic partner.
 This 3 month period can be at any point during the studentship (subject to the timetable of the taught component in the first year) and may consist of a number of shorter visits if appropriate.
 The BBSRC encourages placements of longer duration but up to a maximum of 18 months.